|State Licensed Real Estate Appraiser||$355*||2 years|

 State Certified General Appraiser

 Note: Experience must be obtained within the five-year period prior to submission of your application.
 To assure consistency and fairness in evaluating appraisal experience, the Department of State will use an "hourly system" that will serve as a guideline.
 The hourly system takes into consideration the number and type of appraisals performed and hours worked (including travel).
-However, applicants who claim mass appraisal experience have a waiver of the five-year rule if they apply for licensure or certification before January 1, 2001.

 Do I have to provide experience documentation at the time of application?